I’ve got a question about user intent!

 When you shift your focus to “user intent”, you’re capturing what users are actually inputting in the search field and that means you’re putting yourself in your user’s shoes.

-As seen on LSIGraph Premium (one of the most popular semantic keyword analyzer), it’s not a challenge to figure out that “How to change a tire” is a very popular keyword.
+As seen on BiQ’s Keyword Intelligence, it’s not a challenge to figure out that “How to change a tire” is a very popular keyword.
 That’s where the average SEO professionals end their search for target keywords.

 But what about the user who wants to figure out how to get change a tire without any help from service providers?
 Or only by using limited tools found in your car?
 Then this user might search for “how to change a tire without a complete set of tools”.